-The ACCESS scholarship and support program is Appalachian State's promise to low-income North Carolina students that higher education is within reach.
-Students who earn a place at Appalachian and are selected for the ACCESS scholarship program have the opportunity to graduate debt-free.
+The Murray Family ACCESS Program is Appalachian State University's promise to low-income North Carolina students that higher education is within reach.
+Students who earn a place at App State and are selected for the ACCESS scholarship and support program have the opportunity to graduate debt-free.

 Learn more about how ACCESS is making a difference in the lives of students.